Suzuki TU250: Second generation

-The bike was formally introduced to the Japanese domestic market in December 2003 for model year 2004 as the ST250 and ST250 E-Type, the latter having a higher level of trim, including a two-tone fuel tank, polished engine, chromed exhaust pipe, CDI ignition and a kick starter as well as electric start.
+The bike was formally introduced to the Japanese domestic market in December 2003 for model year 2004 as the ST250 and ST250 E-Type, the latter having a higher level of trim, including a two-tone fuel tank, polished engine, chromed exhaust pipe, CDI ignition, and a kick starter as well as electric start.
+The basic ST250 was discontinued in 2007, leaving only the E-type.
+The initial model had a carburetted engine with 20 PS at 7,500 rpm; this was changed to a fuel injected version with a catalytic converter and one horsepower less in February 2008, to meet new emissions regulations.
+This also brought with it a change to full transistor ignition, while the kickstarter was removed and the frame paint was changed to silver.

 Suzuki Motor of America began marketing the second generation motorcycle in North America for model year 2009 as the TU250X, with a hiatus for model years 2010 and 2014, allowing the manufacturer to adjust importation to demand.
+The US model has additional emissions equipment and as a result, produces 16 PS.
 The bike was introduced to Australia in 2011 as the TU250X.